wp-plugins/post-title-icons/readme.txt

 == Changelog ==

-v1.0 This is the orginal version.
+v1.0 This is the original version.
 More features will be added soon.